 The proposed action could result in overall positive cumulative impacts for the PBF resource.
-Even though it is unlikely that U.S. fisheries would be impacted by this action compared to baseline conditions, there is potential for the U.S. vessels catching PBF to increase effort such that catches legally could exceed 500 mt if a catch limit were not established beyond 2013.
-Removing this possibility of increased fishing effort could contribute to the sustainability of the PBF stock.
+Even though it is unlikely that U.S. fisheries would be heavily restricted by this action compared to baseline conditions, there is potential for the U.S. vessels catching PBF to increase effort such that catches legally could exceed 600 mt if a catch limit were not established.
+Removing this possibility of increased fishing effort could contribute to the sustainability of the PBF stock, and the same is true for reducing harvest rates with trip limits.
 Compliance with IATTC resolutions is expected among all IATTC Members and to result in beneficial impacts to the PBF stock.
-Further, this compliance is essential to urging the Western Central Pacific Fishery Commission to take complementary and effective measures to reduce the mortality of PBF throughout its range by "establish[ing] management and regulatory measures in all the WCPFC commercial fleets" (as stated in Resolution C-13-02).
+Further, this compliance is essential to urging the Western Central Pacific Fishery Commission to continue to take complementary and effective measures to reduce the mortality of PBF throughout its range by "establish[ing] management and regulatory measures in all the WCPFC commercial fleets" (as stated in IATTC resolutions).
 Such an outcome would result in beneficial impacts to the PBF stock that could benefit U.S. vessels catching PBF by way of ensuring sustainability of the stock and ending overfishing.